-Let us imagine that Hawkins remains in the race in 2020 but there is no Libertarian candidate.
-If we posit the same second preference rankings found by Devine and Kopko (2021) for 2016 apply to Libertarian voters in 2020, and posit that half the Libertarian voters would have abstained if their candidate had not been in the race in 2020, we would now find that no states shift in 2020.
-On the other hand, if we posit a zero rate of abstention for former Jorgensen voters, then there are two states that shift to Trump: Arizona and Georgia.
-And these two states would still shift to Trump even if all of the Hawkins voters in them shifted to Biden.
-But these two states would still not be enough to change the EC outcome.
+Imagine that Hawkins remains in the race in 2020 but there is no Libertarian candidate.
+If we posit that the same second-preference rankings found by Devine and Kopko (2021) for 2016 apply to Libertarian voters in 2020, and we posit that half of the Libertarian voters would have abstained if their candidate had not been in the race in 2020, we now would find that no states shift in 2020.
+Conversely, if we posit a zero rate of abstention for former Jorgensen voters, then there are two states that shift to Trump: Arizona and Georgia—and these two states would shift to Trump even if all of their Hawkins voters shifted to Biden.
+However, these two states still would not be enough to change the Electoral College outcome.

-We might think that these results tell us that minority party candidates did not have any real impact in 2020.
-But that is far too strong a conclusion.
-Assuming a 50% abstention rate if there were no Libertarian option on the ballot, Trump would have gained nearly 260,000 net votes.
-Moreover, had there been no Libertarian candidates on the ballot, but all the actual Libertarian voters still participated, with Trump receiving 60% of their votes, Arizona and Georgia would have flipped in 2020.
-Trump’s popular vote loss also would have shrunk by 522,403 votes.
-And, importantly, Pennsylvania would have been considerably closer.
+We might think that these results indicate that minority-party candidates did not have any real impact in 2020, but this is much too strong a conclusion.
+Assuming a 50% abstention rate if there were no Libertarian option on the ballot, Trump would have gained almost 260,000 net votes.
+Moreover, if there had been no Libertarian candidates on the ballot but all Libertarian voters still participated, with Trump receiving 60% of their votes, Arizona and Georgia would have flipped in 2020.
+Trump’s popular-vote loss also would have shrunk by 522,403 votes—and, importantly, Pennsylvania would have been considerably closer.

-RANKED-CHOICE VOTING
+<heading level 1>RANKED-CHOICE VOTING